jll9qw/urbit-app/README.md

 ## *This application promotes users to utilize holistic remedies and natural solutions.*

 A user is able to join an online community of likeminded indviduals seeking natural remedies to common health problems.
-Users are encouraged to share.
+Users are encouraged to share home/family remedies as an alternative to pharmaceutical treatment.

 ### Users are able to: